evg-zhabotinsky/yieldhook/README.md

 exposes this feature to Lua code by means of a C hook function that calls the provided Lua one and then yields if that returned a truth.
-Therefore, `coroutine.resume` returns just `true` when the hook yields, and attempting to yield when event is call or return will raise an error.
+Therefore, `coroutine.resume` returns just `true` when the hook yields, and attempts to yield when event is not `"line"` or `"count"` will be ignored.

 This repository includes a simple test program that demonstrates preemptive multitasking in pure Lua plus this small library.
 It runs in a single OS